mtahagocer/analyze-codebase/readme.md

 - -w or --writeJsonOutput [writeJsonOutput]: Write json putput for tracking.
 Default false

+## Black list

+analyze-codebase by default have a black list of folder names which don't want to analyze which this directories mostly should be out of analyze (i.e. dist or static files)

+- node_modules
+- dist
+- build
+- coverage
+- public
+- test
+- tests
+- mocks

 ## Examples

 Analyze a directory with default options: